The first book from award-winning comedian James McNicholas, based on his critically acclaimed Edinburgh show The Boxer

 'Hard-hitting and hilarious' - James Acaster

-'Funny, moving and compelling' - Ian Costello
+'Funny, moving and compelling' - Mike Costello

 A heart-warming, hilarious true story about fighting and family, based on the acclaimed stage show.
 For fans of books by Dave Gorman, James Acaster and Danny Wallace, along with boxing tales from the likes of Tyson Fury and Ricky Hatton.